Engage and maintain a network of partners that reinforces ATC’s goals for the A.T. and its programs.

 - Maintain up-to-date, realistic, and comprehensive MOUs and Local Management Plans with all Clubs.

 II.
 Outcome: The ATC partnership with APPA continues to be a strong and vital relationship and the “cooperative management system” with all primary federal, state, municipal, and private partners whose work is essential to the management of the A.T. is strengthened and maintained.

 - Work closely with APPA to use its Foundation Document and Business Plan to advance mutual goals for the A.T.

 - Utilize relevant National Park Service initiatives to advance mutual NPS/ATC priorities.

 - Renew or implement management agreements with all primary federal, state, municipal, and private partners.

 - Further enhance ATC relationships with state and local partners that have a role in A.T. management and protection.

-Relationships with Appalachian Trail Communities are strengthened to support ATC’s future program priorities.
+III.
+Outcome: Relationships with Appalachian Trail Communities are strengthened to support ATC’s future program priorities.

 - Work closely with the established Appalachian Trail Communities to enhance the effectiveness of the program.